Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	git status
 	```

-	Git's "index" is a staging area for commits, so _staged_ is a shorter way of saying "in the index."
-The index is a list of all the file versions that are going to be part of the *next* commit you make.
+	A commit has now been staged.
+Git's "index" is a staging area for commits.
+It is a list of all the file versions that are going to be part of the *next* commit you make.

 Rather than use `git add .`, you could have used `git add index.html` since **index.html** was the only new file in the directory.
 But had several files been added, `git add .` would have covered them all.